 Student Life offers a number of resources for organizations to market on campus.
-Organizations should visit the Student Life website for a list of current services.

 Please fill out the printing request form that can be found in HuskySync under forms.
 Student Groups can print two large posters per month.
 If student groups find that they need additional posters, they will need to seek outside printing services.
 The Printing Request form can be found in HuskySync under ‘Forms.’
 Printing can take a few days so please submit printing requests well in advance See the Campus Posting Policy for information on how to display your posters.
 Speak with a Student Assistant if you need to seek approval for additional copies.
 Any students making posters must clean up the work space after use.

 All posters must contain the following:

 Add the SAF and Clubs & Organizations word marks

 Add the ASUWB, CEB, or any other co‐sponsoring organizations’ logos or word marks